 Our travel prep list is standard for just about any trip, but have not traveled to Alaska before, we were unsure about how it would stand up to a trip like this one.
 We did a ton of research to pack for our Alaskan cruise and we’re sharing what we learned.

 - The first thing you are going to want is a great carry-on bag that meets the TSA guidelines but it is also roomy and allows for proper packing.
 We love the Beis Travel Carry-on Roller.
 They are a staple in our travels.
-Message us if you would like a discount link emailed to you.
+Save on your Beis bag by clicking for this discount code.

 - For our cruise, there were two dressy evenings.
 One dressy outfit will do.
 You can wear it twice.
 Guess what, no one cares.
 Do you need formal photos taken on two nights?
 No. You really don’t need them taken one night.
 Use your phone and take your own photos.
 They will be much cooler anyway.
 After your dressy evening, take off that outfit and hang it up and have it ready for the second dressy night. *This is only if you are taking part in a dressy night.
 You can always go to the casual dining restaurant to eat those evenings.
 We totally get that.